 }

-/*Replace fontName with your font name*/
+/* where fontName is replaced with your font name*/

 p { font: 13px fontNameRegular, Arial, sans-serif; }